linda-seiter/cmsc115/week1_lab/README.md

 a separate line from "pink".
 Let's fix the program to produce the expected
 output:

-1. Adjust the statement `System.out.print("pink ");` so a newline character is appended after printing "pink".
+1. Adjust the code so a newline character is appended after printing "pink".
 2. Run `Printing` to confirm the expected output.

 Save and close any open files.